andymdavid/Census/README.md

 - **Language**: How much of your business relies on communication and content creation
 - **Labour**: How dependent your business is on human labor and expertise

-The assessment provides a score out of 115 points, indicating the level of vulnerability to AI disruption.
+The assessment provides a score out of 100 points, indicating the level of vulnerability to AI disruption.

 ## Features

-- 12-question Yes/No assessment
+- 12-question Yes/No assessment with modern Typeform-like UI
+- Smooth animations and transitions using Framer Motion
 - Real-time scoring
 - Results screen with vulnerability assessment
 - Lead capture form (name, email, company)
 - Thank you page with next steps
+- Fully responsive design

 ## Tech Stack

 - React.js with TypeScript for the frontend
 - Tailwind CSS for styling
+- Framer Motion for animations
+- React Router for navigation
+- React Hook Form for form validation
 - Node.js with Express for the backend (coming soon)
 - Deployment on Vercel (coming soon)